-This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated September 9, 2021 (the "Prospectus"), related to the resale from time to time by the selling stockholders named in the Prospectus or their permitted transferees of up to 2,269,552 shares of common stock, par value of \$0.0001 per share (the "Common Stock"), of PLBY Group, Inc., a Delaware corporation formerly known as Mountain Crest Acquisition Corp, with the information contained in our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission (the "SEC") on November 15, 2021 (the "Quarterly Report").
+This prospectus supplement is being filed to update and supplement the information contained in the prospectus dated April 27, 2021 (the "Prospectus"), related to the resale from time to time by the selling stockholders named in the Prospectus or their permitted transferees of (i) 390,763 shares of common stock, par value of \$0.0001 per share (the "Common Stock"), of PLBY Group, Inc., a Delaware corporation formerly known as Mountain Crest Acquisition Corp, underlying the 355,241 private units issued in connection with a private placement completed on June 4, 2020, and (ii) up to 5,000,000 shares of Common Stock issued in a private placement pursuant to the terms of the Subscription Agreements (as defined in the Prospectus) in connection with the Business Combination (as defined in the Prospectus) by and among MCAC, Merger Sub and Playboy (each as defined in the Prospectus), with the information contained in our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission (the "SEC") on November 15, 2021 (the "Quarterly Report").
 Accordingly, we have attached the Quarterly Report to this prospectus supplement.